A Parallel General Purpose Multi-Objective Optimization Framework, with Application to Beam Dynamics: FORWARD SOLVER

 \section{FORWARD SOLVER}

-The framework contains a wrapper implementing the API mentioned in Listing 3 for using \textsc{OPAL} \cite{opal} as the forward solver. \textsc{OPAL} provides different trackers for cyclotrons and linear accelerators with satisfactory parallel performance \cite{akir:09}.
-Recently we introduced a reduced envelope model \cite{iabc:12} into \textsc{OPAL} reducing time to solution by several orders of magnitude.
+The framework contains a wrapper implementing the API mentioned in Listing 3 for using \textsc{OPAL}~\cite{opal} as the forward solver. \textsc{OPAL} provides different trackers for cyclotrons and linear accelerators with satisfactory parallel performance.
+With access to the \textsc{OPAL} forward solver, the framework is able to tackle a multitude of optimization problems arising in the domain of particle accelerators.
+The framework is also integrated into \textsc{OPAL} so that users can define optimization problems within an input file, requiring no additional knowledge or installation of the API to use it.

-With access to the \textsc{OPAL} forward solver the framework is able to tackle a multitude of optimization problems arising in the domain of particle accelerators.
-By abiding to the API from Listing 3 it becomes trivial to add new forward solvers to the framework (see Appendix A).
 If the objectives and constraints are simple arithmetical expressions, the \texttt{FunctionEvaluator} simulator can be used.
-Using functors and the default expression primitives already powerful multi-objective optimization problems can be specified, i.e.\ the benchmark problem presented in \cite{hbwh:05}:
+Using functors and the default expression primitives, multi-objective optimization problems can be specified, i.e.\ the benchmark problem presented in \cite{hbwh:05}: